Nursing (NURS)

 Prerequisites: This course does not have a prerequisite.

-This course focuses on the foundations of nursing practice.
-Fundamental principles related to cognitive, affective, and psychomotor domains will be discussed, demonstrated, and practiced.
-Concepts of health assessment, health promotion, nursing process, teaching and learning, and documentation in the medical record will be discussed.
-Evidence-based practice will be introduced and used as a basis to practice therapeutic interventions .
-Principles and practices of safety, competency in clinical calculation in nursing practice, critical thinking, and culturally competent nursing care will be emphasized.
-Students will perform therapeutic nursing interventions basic to nursing in superv ised college laboratory and agency settings.
+In this course, students in the accelerated program focus on the foundations of nursing practice.
+Fundamental competencies related to cognitive, affective, and psychomotor domains will be introduced, demonstrated, and practiced.
+Competencies supporting health assessment, health promotion and disease prevention, the nursing process, safety, and documentation in the medical record will be introduced.
+Principles and practices of safety, competency in clinical calculation in nursing practice, critical thinking, thoughtful practice and equitable, inclusive nursing care will be introduced and reinforced.
+Evidence-based practice will be introduced and used as a basis to practice therapeutic interventions.
+Students will perform health assessment and therapeutic nursing interventions basic to nursing in supervised college laboratory and agency settings.

 Course Rotation: NY: Fall